Skip to main content

 Invited speakers

-successful Symposium @ RSEF Physics Biennial.
-Scanning Probe Microscopy: a tool to understand and fabricate materials for future electronics
+Symposium @ RSEF Physics Biennial: Scanning Probe Microscopy: a tool to understand and fabricate materials for future electronics (July 15-19, 2024, San Sebastian/Donostia, Spain)

 Scope: In recent years, improvements in the miniaturization and assembly processes of matter, as well as the use of novel chemical species, have placed nanotechnology as a major producer of new materials: customized organic molecules, nanowires, 2D materials and materials for energy, among others.
 These new materials are expected to be part of future electronic devices addressing some of humanity’s current challenges, such as electronic efficiency, energy storage, climate change and disease control.
 Scanning probe microscopies (SPM) play a key role in the characterization and fabrication of these materials.
 These techniques provide valuable information at the nanometer scale about the structure and physical properties of materials.
 It also enables structure-property correlations, which is crucial for understanding the behavior of materials and is a source of inspiration for the design of new ones with specific properties.
 In addition, SPM studies on materials can be performed in situ on working devices, such as transistors, photodetectors or batteries.
 This symposium will cover SPM works for the production, characterization and test of materials for future electronics.